 The result is a clean, high-definition file, identical to the quality you'd get streaming.
 For me, the practical advantage is being able to queue up an entire season to download for a long flight without having to babysit a real-time recording.
 If you want to understand what HBO Max’s official download feature can do, this guide on how to download movies on HBO Max walks through the platform’s built-in options.

 Yes, and that’s the biggest trade-off.
 The final product is only as good as your computer’s performance and internet connection during the live recording.
 While high-end tools might get you a clean 1080p copy, any streaming stutter or buffering is captured permanently.
-Using free or less stable software will almost certainly result in a downgraded file with poor audio.
+Using free or less stable software will almost certainly result in a downgraded file with poor audio and dropped frames due to CPU overload.

 If you’ve made it this far, you know more than 99% of streamers—and if you ever need to get more out of your streaming subscription, don’t be afraid to find creative (but safe) solutions.
 As a fellow budget-minded fan, I totally get it.
 Happy binge-watching—wherever life (and Wi-Fi) takes you!